 Facilitator Qualifications and Selection

-Both Lead Facilitators and Support Facilitators are selected by the Accreditation Council Training Committee based upon individual qualifications as well as the projected number of facilitators needed per Commission, representation across ABET member societies, and diversity.
+Both Lead Facilitators and Support Facilitators are approved by the Accreditation Council Training Committee based upon individual qualifications as well as the projected number of facilitators needed per commission, representation across societies, and diversity.

 - Receive consistently high Team Chair performance evaluations.